 Apply for a Used Car Loan Today

-Once you’ve determined how much you can afford, what type of car you are most interested in, and have been preapproved with multiple lenders, it’s time to apply for a used car loan.
-At T&I Credit Union, we offer fixed-rate auto loans with competitive APRs so you can afford the car you want.
-Call (248) 397-9571 to apply for a used car loan today.
+Once you’ve determined how much you can afford, what type of car you are most interested in, and have been pre-approved with multiple lenders, it’s time to apply for a used car loan.
+While you may be tempted by the ease of application with online lenders or the dealership’s auto lenders, you’ll achieve the best terms with a loan through your local credit union.